amplification & effects for dulcimers ~ part 1

-PAs can be in stereo but tent to be run in mono as the audience can see the musicians and who is playing what.
+PAs can be in stereo but tend to be run in mono as the audience can see the musicians and who is playing what.
 By mounting the main (front of house) speakers on stands and at the front of the stage, the sound is evenly dispersed and the whole audience can hear it clearly.
 You as the performer however, will be behind these and all you might be able to hear of them could be a muffled echo from the back of the stage.

 Typically wedge-shaped, foldback monitors sit on the front of the sage pointing backwards to allow the performers to hear what they are doing.
 In a large and complex PAs the foldback mix will be different from the front of house mix, giving the performers just what they need to hear to be in tune and in time with each other.

 amplifying the sound – acoustic amps